 The AIG's ability to be effective is directly linked to its accessibility.
-During this reporting period, the most utilized method for submitting complaints to the AIG was through the AIG Report a Concern.
-The second most utilized method for submitting complaints was via the Whistleblower Hotline.
-Finally, Direct E-mail was the third most utilized method for submitting complaints during this reporting period.
+During this reporting period, the most utilized methods for submitting complaints to the AIG were via Direct E-mail and through the AIG Report a Concern.
+Finally, the Whistleblower Hotline was the third most utilized method for submitting complaints during this reporting period.

-The Health and Human Services ("HHS") Department of Employment & Family Services ("EFS") received the greatest number of complaints.
+The greatest number of complaints were in the Non-County category.
 The second highest volume of complaints received were regarding the Sheriff's Department.